dotnet/AspNetDocs/aspnet/web-pages/overview/getting-started/introducing-aspnet-web-pages-2/publishing.md

 ---
 uid: web-pages/overview/getting-started/introducing-aspnet-web-pages-2/publishing
-title: "Introducing ASP.NET Web Pages - Publishing a Site by Using WebMatrix | Microsoft Docs"
+title: Introducing ASP.NET Web Pages - Publishing a Site by Using WebMatrix | Microsoft Docs
 author: Rick-Anderson
-description: "This tutorial is the final installment in the tutorial set that introduces ASP.NET Web Pages and Microsoft WebMatrix.
-It discusses how to publish your site t..." ms.author: riande ms.date: 05/28/2015 ms.assetid: 7e85c70e-1a88-4408-8b3d-29611c7713ed
+description: This tutorial is the final installment in the tutorial set that introduces ASP.NET Web Pages and Microsoft WebMatrix.
+It discusses how to publish your site t... ms.author: riande ms.date: 05/28/2015 ms.assetid: 7e85c70e-1a88-4408-8b3d-29611c7713ed